This post may contain affiliate links. Please read our disclosure policy.

-Lemon Zest – Make sure to just get the thin yellow skin.
+- Lemon Zest – Make sure to just get the thin yellow skin.
 The white part can be bitter.

 How To Make Greek Yogurt Marinated Chicken Thighs

-Be sure to check the recipe card below for full ingredients & instructions.
+See recipe card below for ingredient quantities and full instructions.

-Mix Marinade – Start by whisking together the Greek yogurt marinade ingredients in a large bowl.
+- Mix Marinade – Start by whisking together the Greek yogurt marinade ingredients in a large bowl.

-Marinate Chicken – Pat the chicken thighs dry with a paper towel then add to the marinade.
+- Marinate Chicken – Pat the chicken thighs dry with a paper towel then add to the marinade.
 Make sure to toss the chicken to coat completely.
 Transfer it all to a zip top plastic bag, seal, and squeeze out the air.
 Place in a baking dish and chill in the fridge for at least 3 hours and up to 24 hours.
 The baking dish is just in case the bag leaks.

-Prep Grill – When ready to cook, take the chicken out of the fridge while you preheat a grill to medium-high heat.
+- Prep Grill – When ready to cook, take the chicken out of the fridge while you preheat a grill to medium-high heat.

-Grill Chicken – Remove the chicken thighs from the marinade, letting the excess drip off, and grill for 6-8 minutes per side until fully cooked.
+- Grill Chicken – Remove the chicken thighs from the marinade, letting the excess drip off, and grill for 6-8 minutes per side until fully cooked.
 Keep the grill lid closed while grilling.

-Serve – Serve with lemon wedges and fresh minced parsley.
+- Serve – Serve with lemon wedges and fresh minced parsley.